Resume

 Dos and Don’ts of Listing Publications

-Here’s a quick reminder of what to include — and what to leave out — when laying out those publications.
+To help you avoid that, here’s a quick rundown on what to include (and what to leave out) when laying out your publications.

 Summary